If you’re looking for airline miles that combine value and simplicity, Southwest Rapid Rewards points may be your best bet.

-Rapid Rewards points – while more valuable than the average credit card point, fall in the middle of the pack for airline rewards programs.
-While Southwest offers more value than some competitors, including JetBlue and United MileagePlus, it’s also outmatched by a few airlines, including Delta and American Airlines.
-We value Southwest points at approximately 1.6 cents per point:
+Although they’re worth more than the average credit card point, Rapid Rewards points fall in the middle of the pack when it comes to airline rewards programs.
+While Southwest offers more value than some competing loyalty programs, including JetBlue TrueBlue and United MileagePlus, it’s also outmatched by a few airline rewards currencies, like Delta SkyMiles and American Airlines AAdvantage.
+We value Southwest points at approximately 1.6 cents apiece:

 Why we value Southwest points less than some airline currencies

-While programs such as British Airways and AAdvantage use a chart to price their flight awards, the Southwest Rapid Rewards program ties the number of required miles closely to the price of the fare.
+While programs such as the British Airways Executive Club and AAdvantage use a chart to price their flight awards, the Southwest Rapid Rewards program ties the number of required miles closely to the fare price.
 In other words, the number of points required for a flight rises and falls with the price of the fare and remains fairly consistent across fare types.
-Since there are few opportunities to maximize the value of the points, Rapid Rewards points tend to have a lower value on average than rewards programs with fixed charts.
+Since there are few opportunities to maximize their value, Rapid Rewards points tend to be worth less compared with rewards programs that use fixed charts.

-Southwest offers some advantages over these programs, however, in terms of flexibility and simplicity – you don’t have to navigate a complicated rewards chart to figure out how to redeem your points and you don’t have to deal with limited awards seats.
-As long as there are seats are available, you can use your points to pay for a seat.
+Southwest offers some advantages over those programs, however, in terms of flexibility and simplicity.
+You don’t have to navigate a complicated rewards chart to figure out how to redeem your points, nor do you have to deal with limited awards seats.
+As long as there are seats available, you can use your points to snag one for yourself.

 Not to mention, Rapid Rewards points are still very valuable, especially if you redeem them for Wanna Get Away fares.

-Since Wanna Get Away fares are by far the best deal on Southwest, we’ve used them to set the value of Southwest points at 1.6 cents per point.
-As you can see from our chart below, the other fare options on Southwest (Anytime and Business Select) don’t offer as much as value:
+Since Wanna Get Away fares are by far the best deal on Southwest, we’ve used them to set the value of Rapid Rewards points at 1.6 cents each.
+As you can see in our chart below, the other fare options on Southwest (Anytime and Business Select) don’t offer as much as value:

 |Fare type||Value per point (cents)|